 - Continue to educate and inform staff on the active offer of service and on the FLS Act and Regulations. - Identify opportunities, in consultation with our French Language Services Coordinator, to deliver new or improve existing services in French in all our business areas. - Provide additional online, verbal, and printed information in French to the public and municipalities.
-This additional information includes: - Bonjour!
-Services en Français, signage in offices where French Services are available to the public, such as the EMO and OFM offices in Dartmouth. - Developing bilingual services and forms for use online, in-person, mail, and by phone. - Translation of news releases, safety alerts, advertisements, invitations to participate, discussion papers, website content, surveys, reports and results, when applicable. - Continue to promote the availability of FLS to the public through print or online advertising, social media and by word of mouth.
+This additional information includes: - o Bonjour!
+Services en Français, signage in offices where French Services are available to the public, such as DMAH Head Office in Halifax, as well as the EMO and OFM offices in Dartmouth. - o Developing bilingual services and forms for use online, in-person, mail, and by phone. - Translation of news releases, safety alerts, advertisements, invitations to participate, discussion papers, website content, surveys, reports and results, when applicable. - Continue to promote the availability of FLS to the public through print or online advertising, social media and by word of mouth.